kailakers/MovieShop/docs/04 Creating Database with Entity Framework Core.md

 update-database
 ```

-Next tables we are going to create are Cast and Crew whic are pretty straight forwards and self explanotary.
+#### Next tables we are going to create are Cast and Crew whic are pretty straight forwards and self explanotary.

-Here are Cast and Crew entities.
+##### Here are Cast and Crew entities

 ```csharp